Battle of Tsushima: Dogger Bank

-The Rozhestvensky and von Fölkersahm fleets sailed through the Baltic into the North Sea.
-The Russians had heard fictitious reports of Japanese torpedo boats operating in the area and were on high alert.
-In the Dogger Bank incident, the Russian fleet mistook a group of British fishing trawlers operating near the Dogger Bank at night for hostile Japanese ships.
+The Rozhestvensky and von Fölkersahm squadrons sailed through Øresund strait into the North Sea.
+The Russians had received numerous fictitious reports of Japanese torpedo boats operating in the area and were on high alert.
+In the Dogger Bank incident, the Rozhestvensky squadron mistook a group of British fishing trawlers operating near the Dogger Bank at night for hostile Japanese ships.
 The fleet fired upon the small civilian vessels, killing several British fishermen; one trawler was sunk while another six were damaged.
 In confusion, the Russians even fired upon two of their own vessels, killing some of their own men.
-The firing continued for twenty minutes before Rozhestvensky ordered firing to cease; greater loss of life was avoided only because the Russian gunnery was highly inaccurate.
+The firing continued for twenty minutes before Rozhestvensky ordered firing to cease; loss of life was limited by the fact that the Russian gunnery was highly inaccurate.
 The British were outraged by the incident and incredulous that the Russians could mistake a group of fishing trawlers for Japanese warships, thousands of kilometres from the nearest Japanese port.
-Britain almost entered the war in support of Japan, with whom it had a mutual defense agreement (but was neutral in the war, as their treaty contained a specific exemption for Japanese actions in China and Korea).
-The Royal Navy sortied and shadowed the Russian fleet while a diplomatic agreement was reached.
+Britain almost entered the war in support of Japan, with whom it had an alliance (but was neutral in the war, as their mutual defense clause stipulated "when either nation faced 'more than one' adversaries in a war").
+The Royal Navy sortied and shadowed the Russian fleet until a diplomatic agreement was reached.
 France, which had hoped to eventually bring the British and Russians together in an anti-German bloc, intervened diplomatically to restrain Britain from declaring war.
-The Russians were forced to accept responsibility for the incident, compensate the fishermen, and disembark officers who were suspected of misconduct to give evidence to an enquiry.
+The Russians were forced to disembark officers who were suspected of misconduct to give evidence to the International Court of Inquiry at Paris, ultimately accepting responsibility for the incident and compensating the fishermen.